Best GoDaddy alternatives: more for less

 One more thing to note, HostGator’s servers are located in the US, meaning that the speediest performance will be in the US too.

-In general, HostGator is an affordable option for those seeking to get their website up and running quickly and without any hassle.
-It has decent features, great uptime, and...
-Cute plan names.
+In general, HostGator is a much more affordable option than GoDaddy for those seeking to get their website up and running quickly and without any hassle.
+It includes all website essentials, generous resources, and… Cute plan names.

-- Affordable plans that require no further investments
+- Cheaper plans that require no further investments

 - Ability to handle heavy traffic